 Let W = inner most cup wall thickness.

-Then the hoop streess on the inner most cup wall material near the bottom of the primary liquid sodium pool is:
+Then if no sand is present the hoop stress on the inner most cup wall material near the bottom of the primary liquid sodium pool is:

 (2,725,380 Newtons) / (2 X W X 1 m) = (1,362,690 / W) Pa

 where W is in m.

 The maximum allowable working stress for stainless steel at 500 degrees C is: